sakimilo/consumerMarketing/Readme.md

-# Assessment
+# Consumer Marketing

-This the repository that host the program for generating analytical insights, including visualisation on the data located under `data` folder.
+This is the repository that host the program for generating analytical insights, including visualisation on the data located under `data` folder.

 ## Getting Started